-Types Of Parasites and Their Effects On the Immune System
+Parasite Effects On the Immune System

 Parasites are very tricky.
 Some worms have the ability to fool the body into thinking they are normal part of the tissue or organ, stopping the immune system from fighting them off.

-Once these invaders are established in our bodies, they can literally eat holes through organs.
+Once these invaders are established in our bodies, they can even eat holes through organs.
 Remember, they are living off of you.
 If you stop feeding them, they could start eating your organs, instead!

 Worm infections can cause physical trauma by perforating the intestines (such in the case of leaky gut), the circulatory system, the lungs, and the liver.

 They can create major nutrient deficiencies and digestive problems, as they rob us of our vital vitamin and mineral nutrients and amino acids needed for digestion.
 This can cause anemia or cause people to become drowsy after eating.